gravitl/netmaker-docs/nmctl.rst

     -h, --help     help for node
     -t, --toggle   Help message for toggle

-  Use "netmaker node [command] --help" for more information about a command.
+  Use "nmctl node [command] --help" for more information about a command.